Updated: Feb. 9th, 2024

 You can take steps to increase your metabolism just by changing some of your regular routines and lifestyle choices.
 Let’s take a look at what metabolism is and then I’ll give you some simple steps to boost metabolic function so you can finally lose that weight!

-What is Metabolism?
+What is metabolism?

 When people talk about their metabolism, they’re usually talking about how it relates to their weight.
 Super slim people are often said to have a “fast” metabolism, while those on the heavier side may be seen as having a “slow” metabolism.
-But it’s a little more complex that that.
+But it’s a little more complex than that.

 Metabolism is actually the umbrella term for the chemical processes that control all your essential body functions.
 Your metabolic rate is the energy your body burns each day.
 This is measured in calories, and also referred to as total energy expenditure (TEE).
 But here’s where it gets complicated — the old “calories in, calories out” theory doesn’t always hold up – meaning you can’t assume you’ll lose weight simply because you burn more calories than you take in.
 There are a lot of pieces to the metabolism puzzle.
+For example, calories are not the entire picture.
+One hundred calories of broccoli and one hundred calories of sugar are metabolized very differently.

 Your metabolism is impacted by three main things: basal metabolic rate (BMR), exercise, and non-exercise adaptive thermogenesis (NEAT).
 Let’s take a quick look at what each of those means.